Deaccessioning: Views on deaccessioning

 Deaccessioning is a controversial topic and activity, with diverging opinions from artists, arts professionals and the general public.
 Some commentators, such as Donn Zaretsky of The Art Law Blog critique the notion of "the public trust" and argue that deaccessioning rules should probably be thrown out altogether.
 Others, such as Susan Taylor, director of the New Orleans Museum of Art and the AAMD's current president, believes that proceeds from the sale or funds from the deaccession can only be used to buy other works of art.

+Deaccessioning and lawsuits

+In 2017, the children of Norman Rockwell sued the Berkshire Museum in an attempt to block the deaccessioning of their father's artworks.
+In 2023 the heirs of Hedwig Stern filed a lawsuit concerning Vincent Van Gogh's Olive Pickers which was deaccessioned and sold to the Basil & Elise Goulandris Foundation in Athens without a complete provenance.
+Also in 2023 a court in Indiana dismissed a lawsuit challenging the proposed sale of three works of art by Valparaiso University.